Discus 2 in Hobbs, New Mexico. USAF

-The next two newsletters are written by Orion Kingman, his focus is on using the FAA's Risk Management to help pilots and organizations mitigate risks.
-I would recommend taking notes at the end and discussing with fellow pilots over an after-flight beverage.
-Many times it is a cultural change to become safer.
-You can download the FAA Risk Management Handbook here.
+Orion Kingman writes this newsletter.
+He focuses on using the FAA's Risk Management to help pilots and organizations mitigate risks.
+I recommend taking notes at the end and discussing with fellow pilots over an after-flight beverage.
+Many times, it is a cultural change to become safer.

 Applied Risk Management in Soaring

-A pilot might experience a near mid-air collision, a club might receive a safety report about a glider failing a critical control check after reassembly, a commercial operator might sustain a hull loss of a tow-plane landing with an excessive tailwind; these events represent the impacts of unmitigated risks.
+A pilot might experience a near mid-air collision; a club might receive a safety report about a glider failing a critical control check after reassembly, or a commercial operator might sustain a hull loss of a tow-plane landing with an excessive tailwind; these events represent the impacts of unmitigated risks.
 Risk is managed on a continuous spectrum throughout everyday life.
-Decisions are made whether or not to proceed with a course of action based upon an evaluation of likelihood of a particular hazard occurring, and the impact should such a hazard occur.
+Decisions are made whether or not to proceed with a course of action based upon evaluating the likelihood of a particular hazard occurring and the impact should such a hazard occur.
 The Risk Management Handbook applies this concept to a broad spectrum of aviation activities (FEDERAL AVIATION ADMINISTRATION, 2016).
 Applied risk management is a two-step process: 1.
 Identify the hazard, and 2.
 Implement a mitigation strategy.
-These steps are not linear in nature, but rather depend on a continuous feedback loop, encouraging constant evaluation and self-critic of aeronautical decision-making skills.
+These steps are not linear in nature but rather depend on a continuous feedback loop, encouraging constant evaluation and self-critic of aeronautical decision-making skills.

 Hazard Identification

 The dynamic nature of soaring makes hazard identification unique between locations and individual pilots.
-Many inherent hazards common to all locations and pilot have been mitigated through FARs and standardized safety procedures, yet there is always room for improvement.
-The process begins with the identification of hazards through debriefings, safety reports, and any other reasonable source.
-A note about debriefings: while the term seems formal, these events are typically very casual and happen all the time; they are the post-flight hangar talk sessions that happen at the end of the day.
-Use this time to make mental note of close calls, never again, and lucky type moments; these are hazards that may need to be mitigated.
-PART 2 NEXT WEEK.
+Many inherent hazards common to all locations and pilots have been mitigated through FARs and standardized safety procedures, yet there is always room for improvement.
+The process begins with identifying hazards through debriefings, safety reports, and other reasonable sources.
+A note about debriefings: while the term seems formal, these events are typically very casual and happen all the time; they are the post-flight hangar talk sessions that occur at the end of the day.
+Use this time to make a mental note of close calls, never again, and lucky-type moments; these hazards may need to be mitigated.

 orion kingman Orion Kingman is a professional pilot, flight instructor, and Designated Pilot Examiner.
 He holds an undergraduate degree from Embry-Riddle Aeronautical University and is currently pursuing a Master's from ASU in Emergency management and homeland security.
 Over the past 22 years of flying, Orion has logged in excess of 8,500 hours, in aircraft ranging from a 1-26 through Boeing 767's.
 Within those hours Orion won the 2006 Region 12 Championship in Open Class and has organized and mentored multiple cross country camps.